We analyzed 15+ LLMs and their pricing and performance. LLM API pricing can be complex and depends on your preferred usage. If you plan to use:

 If set too low: It may result in incomplete outputs, causing the model to cut off responses before delivering the full answer.

-If set too high: Depending on the temperature (a parameter that controls response creativity) setting, it can lead to unnecessarily verbose outputs, longer response times, and increased cost.
+If set too high: Depending on the temperature (a parameter that controls response creativity), it can lead to unnecessarily verbose outputs, longer response times, and increased cost.

 Therefore, it is a parameter that requires careful consideration to optimize resource usage while balancing output quality, cost, and performance.

-The LLM API price calculator can be used to determine the total cost per model when generating the content types from Table 2 via the API using the sample prompts provided in Table 3, as well as for calculating costs for custom cases beyond the suggested content types.
+The LLM API price calculator can be used to determine the total cost per model when generating content types from Table 2 via the API, using the sample prompts provided in Table 3.
+Additionally, it can be used to calculate costs for custom cases beyond the suggested content types.

 LLM API Price Calculator

-You can calculate your total cost by filling out these 3 values below and sort the results by input cost, output cost, total cost, or alphabetically in increasing or decreasing order:
+You can calculate your total cost by filling out these 3 values below and sorting the results by input cost, output cost, total cost, or alphabetically in increasing or decreasing order:

 Comparing LLM Subscription Plans